 - Either spouse was incapable of contracting to marry because of incompetence at the time of marriage.

-- One spouse is impotent or lacks the mental capacity to consent to marriage.
+- One spouse is impotent or lacks the mental capacity to consent to the marriage.

 - A marriage entered because of a false pregnancy claim.

 The annulment process can be time-consuming and emotionally draining if your spouse contests the request.
-Our team of skilled Raleigh divorce and family law attorneys focused on relentlessly fighting for the right of clients.
-We can advice and support you on your separation process.
+Our team of skilled Raleigh divorce and family law attorneys focuses on relentlessly fighting for the right of clients.
+We can advise and support you in your separation process.

 Our Raleigh legal team is available to help with your case.
 If you are considering an annulment, our divorce lawyers can assist you during the process and help you determine if this is the best course of action for you.
 Contact our Raleigh Family Lawyers today at (919) 301-8843 or complete the form below.